AliceWonderMiscreations/ContentSecurityPolicy/README.md

 1. __Fetch Directives__
   These directives specify rules regarding where a resource is allowed to come from.
-At least presently, it is easy to distinguish fetch directives from the other kind of directives because the directive name *always* ends with `-src` and non-fetch directive names *never* end in `-src`.
+At least presently, it is easy to distinguish fetch directives from other kinds of directives because the directive name *always* ends with `-src` and non-fetch directive names *never* end in `-src`.
 There is a special fetch directive called `default-src` that sets the policy for other fetch directives when they are not explicitly defined.